 - A. Continuous Street System.
 All streets, alleys, bicycle facilities, and pedestrian ways shall connect to other streets, alleys, bicycle facilities, and pedestrian ways to form a continuous vehicular, bicycle, and pedestrian network with numerous connections within the subdivision and to adjacent development. - B. Connector Streets.
 Connector Streets (refer to Section 15-4108, Street Design) connecting Major Streets shall be provided within quarter sections or other area of roughly 160 acres and surrounded by major streets. - 1.
-One Connector Street shall be provided through the center of the quarter section which runs north to south, linking the northern and southern Major Streets.
-A second Connector Street shall be provided through the center of the quarter section which runs east to west, linking the eastern and western Major Streets. - 2.
-Should the alignment of a Connector Street be impractical due to an existing feature, it shall be developed as close as reasonably possible to the alignment described in item 15-4107-B.1 above. - 3.
-Connector Streets are not required for Industrial Districts. - C. Non-Contiguous Sites.
-Subdivisions that are not contiguous with other subdivisions shall provide vehicular and non-vehicular connections to non-contiguous subdivisions within the same 160 acre quarter section.
-These connections shall be within the public right-of-way and private easements when necessary.
+One Connector Street shall be provided approximately through the center of the quarter section which runs north to south, linking the northern and southern Major Streets.
+A second Connector Street shall be provided approximately through the center of the quarter section which runs east to west, linking the eastern and western Major Streets. - 2.
+Should the alignment of a Connector Street be impractical due to an existing feature, it shall be developed as close as reasonably possible to the alignment described in item 15-4107-B.1 above. - 2.3.
+At the discretion of the Review Authority, Connector streets may be designed with some curves and bends in order to calm traffic. - 3.4.
+Connector Streets are not required for Industrial Districts.

+C. Non-Contiguous Sites.
+Subdivisions that are not contiguous with other subdivisions shall provide stub streets and other potential vehicular and non-vehicular connection points to non-contiguous subdivisions within the same 160 acre quarter section.
+These connection points shall be within the public right-of-way and private easements when necessary.

-D. Connections to Adjacent Areas
+D. Connections to Adjacent Areas.

-- 1. Connections to Existing Subdivisions - a.
-Streets shall be aligned with existing and planned streets in adjacent quadrants or neighborhoods in such a way that a continuous street pattern is created. - b.
+- 1. Connections to Existing Subdivisions. - a.
+Streets shall be aligned with existing and planned streets in adjacent quadrants or neighborhoods in such a way that a continuous street pattern is created. - b.a.
 Connections shall be provided to all stub streets in all adjacent subdivisions.

-2. Connections to Future Subdivisions
+2. Connections to Future Subdivisions.